Getting Started

 • ROI button

-Click and drag in the intensity image to select a region of interest.
+Click, release and drag in the intensity image to select a region of interest.
 During selection, a white outline will appear on the image.
+Clicking a second time confirms the selected window.
+A new acquisition is launched taken the new ROI into account.

 • ROI reset